Azure/Industrial-IoT/docs/opc-publisher/readme.md

 By default, the OPC Publisher module will create a self signed x509 certificate with a 1 year expiration which is fine for demonstration.
 For real applications, customers may want to use their own certificate.

 You can use `openssl` to create your own self-signed certificate, e.g., with a 2 year expiration and a custom subject.
-If you desire a different application name, you must provide said application name using the `--an` command line argument (The default is `publisher`).
-If you desire a different subject name than the default, the OPC Publisher must be started with `--sn` command line providing the desired subject name (for example `CN=<application-name>,O=mycompany`).
-In the following example script, replace `<application-name>` and `<subject-name>` with the application name and subject name you configured:
+In the following example script, replace `<application-name>` and `<subject-name>` with the application name and subject name you desire:

 ```bash
 # Create cert.pem and key.pem